Is this program right for you?

 All courses in the program are offered at JIBC's New Westminster campus.

-There are two intakes each year in January and September.
+There are three intakes each year in January, May and September.

 |Tuition Fee||Year 1: $5,492.80